 The Caveats Of Agile Working

 Progress is rarely without cost.
 Alongside new opportunities, flexible work patterns present us with some challenges.

-Health and safety law still applies, wherever your workforce is working and as an employer, you must carefully consider how you can stay compliant protecting you, your staff and your business.
+Health and safety law still applies.
+Wherever your workforce is working, as an employer, you must carefully consider how you can stay compliant protecting you, your staff and your business.
 You should be mindful of common issues which can compromise the health and well-being of your agile workforce and impact on productivity.

 One of the biggest challenges is display screen equipment (DSE).
 Neck and backache, fatigue, stress, and wrist and shoulder pain are common complaints resulting from poor or inadequate equipment or incorrect use.
 If someone is working from home for a significant amount of time, a proper, compliant workstation needs to be set up there.

 For mobile workers, there are different or additional challenges surrounding both the use of mobile equipment and travel.
 Issues regarding privacy and security need to be considered as well as the provision of suitable DSE.
 It is the responsiblity of the employer to provide training and instruction on safe use of DSE.